aws-solutions-library-samples/guidance-for-building-a-poc-for-amazon-fsx-for-lustre/README.md

 <br/><br/>

-## Next Steps & testing for different scenarios
+## Next Steps and testing for different scenarios

 As part of a PoC, you may want to validate different workload scenarios, or even a different workload on FSx for Lustre, by testing with different parameters/configurations in your PoC.
 Below are a few examples of different scenarios you could test for in your PoC VPC environment (if requierd).